open-learning/git4ol/README.md

 > Keep resolving conflicts and applying changes until the end of the rebase is reached.

 Once the rebase is completed your new lesson is done!
-From here it's the same as authoring a new version, basically add refs for `refs/tags/markdown@0.1.0`, `refs/markdown@0.1.0/step/*` and `push`
+From here it's the same as authoring a new version, basically add refs for `refs/tags/markdown@0.1.0`, `refs/markdown@0.1.0/step/*`, `git rm` WIP branch and `git push` to publish the new lesson.

 > Note that the new version is `0.1.0` since we published a *modified* lesson.